xsheng4/T1A3/README.md

 #### Playing the game

 If you have selected option 1 to start the game, it will immediately commence a new game and prompt you to choose between a vowel or consonant.

+The user will then need to input either "vowel" or "consonant".

 Depending on your choice, a random vowel or consonant will be printed.
 This will then be repeated eight more times for a total of nine times.
 Each player can take turns choosing between a vowel or consonant.
 You can have as many players as you want!